cacophony-wj/LeS/BODYSLIDE.md

 21. **Do not put your outfits anywhere but _BodySlide Output_.**
 22. Click _Select Folder_
 23. Options for 4 helmets will appear.
 These helmets have a bit of hair sticking out.
 Decide what color you want them.
-24. **If you have chosen the _Servitium_ profile, there will be other options which you can ignore.**
 25. Click OK
 1. Wait for your outfits to be built in the popup labeled **Processing Outfits**.
 26. You should receive the message "All outfits processed successfully!"